Helm based Installation

 OpenShift OAuth server

-Using OAuth Proxy
+Using an OAuth Proxy

-Securing K10 with SecurityContextConstraints
+Securing Veeam Kasten with SecurityContextConstraints

 For additional information about SCCs, please refer to the official OpenShift documentation